cdfoundation/sig-events/vocabulary-draft/source-code-version-control.md

 From each repository you can emit events related with proposed source code changes.
 Each change can include a single or multiple commits that can also be tracked.

-- **Change Submitted Event**: a source code change was created and submitted to a repository specific branch.
+- **Change Created Event**: a source code change was created and submitted to a repository specific branch.
 Examples: PullRequest sent to Github, MergeRequest sent to Gitlab, Change created in Gerrit
-- **Change Approved Event**:  someone (user) or an automated system submitted an approval to the source code change.
-A user or an automated system needs to be in charge of understanding how many approvals are needed for this change to be merged.
+- **Change Reviewed Event**:  someone (user) or an automated system submitted an review to the source code change.
+A user or an automated system needs to be in charge of understanding how many approvals/rejections are needed for this change to be merged or rejected.
+The review event needs to include if the change is approved by the reviewer, more changes are needed or if the change is rejected.
 - **Change Merged Event**: the change is merged to the target branch where it was submitted.
 - **Change Abandoned Event**: a tool or a user decides that the change has been inactive for a while and it can be considered abandoned.
 - **Change Updated**: the Change has been updated, for example a new commit is added or removed from an existing Change